KamelotWalker/chizue-ToS/ToS.md

 - **4-** Description of services

-It is the bot's website and serves as a tool for information services.
+- [INFO] - It is the bot's website and serves as a tool for information services.

 - **5-** Registration